How does phlebolysis work?

 - immediately visible reaction

-- burns are not possible because tool is cold
+- Burns impossible because the tool is cold

 - no bleeding